 Phishing Prevention Tips

-The RCMP says phishing is a general term for emails, text messages and websites fabricated and sent by criminals.
-They are designed to look like they come from well-known and trusted businesses, financial institutions and government agencies in an attempt to collect personal, financial and sensitive information including user names and passwords.
+The RCMP says phishing is a general term for emails, texts and links to fake websites fabricated and sent by criminals.
+Phishing is designed to look like messages coming from well-known and trusted businesses, financial institutions, online subscription services, and government agencies.
+The goal is to trick you into providing personal, financial and sensitive information including user names and passwords.

 Never email personal or financial information.

-If you feel that you have been a victim of a phishing email you can contact the company directly using a telephone number from a credible source such as a phone book, an invoice or by doing your own search online.
+call the company or organization directly using a telephone number from a credible source such as a phone book, an invoice or by doing your own search online.